0xRomRom/Burger-Generator/README.md

 # Burger Generator

+My very first simple JavaScript app.
-This is simple JS app to generate a random burger!
+It's sole purpose is to generate a 'random' burger :)

 ## Try it out: https://shorturl.at/oKNZ1